uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 Luckily, JavaScript provides us with a mechanism to use code from one file in another file - **modules**.

-> Note that we will only discuss ECMAScript modules.
+> Note that we will mostly discuss ECMAScript modules (ESM).
-> There are other module systems, but we won't cover them right now.
+> There are other module systems, but we will only cover them very briefly.

 ### The `import` and `export` Keywords